AR22 FRT Build Guide 2026: .22LR Forced Reset Done Right header image

 Forced reset devices are not NFA items, but their legal status is genuinely contested and you should treat it as something to verify, not assume.
 Federally, eligible forced reset triggers are not classified as machine guns following the May 2025 DOJ settlement involving Rare Breed.
 That settlement did not end the fight.
 Rare Breed, through its licensing entity, is pursuing patent litigation against competing makers including Hoffman Tactical and Partisan/Peak Tactical, and that litigation has affected the availability of some products.
 Hoffman's Super Safety selector, a separate product from the Trigger Kicker recommended above, has at times been pulled from sale during the dispute.
 The Trigger Kicker itself moves in and out of stock, so confirm a given Hoffman product is in stock and shipping before you count on it.
 Availability across the category can shift while these cases move.

 State law is the other half.
 Several states restrict or ban forced reset devices outright, and makers enforce that at checkout.
-The Hoffman Trigger Kicker, for example, does not ship to 13 jurisdictions.
+The Hoffman Trigger Kicker, for example, does not ship to about a dozen restricted states.
 Do not rely on a static list in a guide, including this one, as your legal clearance.
 Verify current federal, state, and local law for your address before you order, and if you want the full category breakdown with the litigation timeline, the FRT buyer's guide tracks it.
 You can also use the rifle builder to plan a centerfire AR around a forced reset device, though it does not host a dedicated .22 upper build.

 Stock Up on .22LR Magazines